 What is a Beacon Sensor?

-The history of Bluetooth technology, which was knows as short-link radio, began in 1989.
+The history of Bluetooth technology, which was known as short-link radio, began in 1989.
 The technology was initiated by Ericsson Mobile Company in order to develop wireless headsets.
-Since then, the Bluetooth technology has experienced a long way of development and several generations.
+Since then, Bluetooth technology has experienced a long way of development and several generations.